-BLOGGING & CONTENT MARKETING STRATEGY: If people are going to invest time and money into your business, they want to know beforehand whether your business is going to help them improve their lives.
-What better way to do this than providing valuable and useful content in your area of expertise?
-By demonstrating your businesses’ proficiency and desire to help others, you solidify relationships and are more likely to convert visitors into paying customers.
+If people are going to invest time and money into your business, they want to know beforehand whether your business is going to help them improve their lives.
+What better way to do this than by providing valuable and useful content in your area of expertise?
+With a business blog, you can demonstrate your businesses’ proficiency and desire to help others, and strengthen relationships with those most likely to convert visitors into paying customers.

 An additional benefit of content marketing is that it allows users to find your website through your blog posts or articles.
 This means that you can bring in customers who never would have found you otherwise!

-SOCIAL MEDIA MARKETING STRATEGY: Social media platforms now offer businesses of all sizes unprecedented opportunities to reach new consumers.
+Social media platforms now offer businesses of all sizes unprecedented opportunities to reach new consumers.
 There are currently a number of social media outlets including Facebook, Twitter, LinkedIn, Google+, and Instagram among others.
-Depending on the demographics of your customers, different platforms are more suitable than others.
+Depending on the demographics of your customers, different platforms are more suitable than others (see them compared here).

 What separates successful social media campaigns from unsuccessful ones is persistence and consistency.
 It is essential that you regularly post to these websites to increase your exposure to new clients.

-SEO is the utilization of keywords within your content to make it easier to find within a search engine’s algorithm.
-Don’t worry, it’s easier than you think.
-For more information on SEO, check out these resources.
+SEO is the utilization of keywords within your content to make it easier to get found via a search engine’s algorithm.
+For more information on SEO, click below to download our SEO Pocket Guide.

-INTERNET PRESS RELEASES: A good way to solicit media sources is by creating a press release to publish on your blog, and sending out an an associated email newsletter to subscribers.
+A good way to solicit media sources is by creating a press release to publish on your blog and sending out an associated email newsletter to subscribers.
 A press release is an official statement from a business to the public that provides objective information about your products or services.
 If you’re utilizing social media sites like Facebook or Twitter, share the press release on those channels as well.

-SOCIAL BOOKMARKING: Sites like Pinterest and Reddit have quite a bit of overlap with social media.
-The difference between social media and social bookmarking is that social bookmarking is the feature on a site that are designed with the intent of sharing content and creating an interface where users can search for articles and videos.
+Sites like Pinterest and Reddit have quite a bit of overlap with social media.
+The difference between social media and social bookmarking is that social bookmarking is the feature on a site that is designed with the intent of sharing content and creating an interface where users can search for articles and videos.
 This means that people are looking to find content just like yours!

 Whenever you create a new blog post, infographic, video etc. make sure to use social bookmarking to reach more people.
 If others find value with what you’ve shared, they will find even more value with your business and potentially become a customer.

-GUERRILLA MARKETING STRATEGY: In scenarios where traditional marketing hasn’t fully done its job, it may be in the best interest of your business to introduce guerrilla marketing.
-Guerrilla marketing is a method in which a business seeks to create a huge buzz and garner interest about their brand, using nontraditional channels in the process.
+In scenarios where traditional marketing hasn’t fully done its job, it may be in the best interest of your business to introduce guerrilla marketing.
+Guerrilla marketing is a method in which a business seeks to create a huge buzz and garner interest about their brand, using non-traditional channels in the process.

 Essentially, you’re creating a “Wow!” moment.
 You want to turn heads.
 You want to guarantee that people will never forget this exposure to your brand and will want to make them associate with your business permanently.
 Examples of guerrilla marketing include catchy signs, unique events, viral YouTube videos, and more.
 Guerrilla marketing is not costly.
 In fact, one of the distinguishing characteristics of guerrilla marketing is its low cost.
 It just takes a bit more creativity and planning in order to implement effectively.
 For more information about guerrilla marketing tactics, check out this post.

-GOOGLE ADWORDS / PAY-PER-CLICK (PPC): This is an internet advertising model that is used to drive traffic to website.
-Businesses pay publishers to host their ad, or bid on keywords to make their business rank higher in Google searches.
+This is an internet advertising model that is used to drive traffic to your website.
+Businesses pay publishers to host their ad and bid on keywords for which they want the ad to appear.
 When an ad is clicked, the business is charged money in return for a customer being sent to their website.
-This is reserved for businesses with larger budgets as it can be costly.
-Google AdWords campaigns are effective in driving targeted traffic to your website while organic traffic builds.
+AdWords is the name of the paid search advertising platform for Google, but there are other paid search platforms such as Bing Ads.
+Paid search is a great option for driving targeted traffic to your website while organic traffic builds.

-FACEBOOK ADVERTISING STRATEGY: Facebook Advertising is a highly effective way to promote your business directly to your target customers.
+Facebook advertising is a highly effective way to promote your business directly to your target customers.
 The Facebook advertising platform enables you to target highly specific populations, based on gender, interests, age range, occupation, marital status, and more.
 Whether you’re looking to get more clients to your website or get more sales with a promotional offer, Facebook Ads can help get your business what you want.